Join us for an intimate exploration of the waters of Biscayne National Park!

 - Towel and extra clothes

 You can also bring a small cooler and a bag with you on the boat.
-Please do not bring anything that you don’t wish to get wet.
+Do not bring anything that you don’t wish to get wet.
 We recommend storing any valuables in waterproof bag.

 What equipment is provided during the tour?